r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/shellcoding/C_Shellcode_Linux.md

 <br />

 #### :: EXERCISE OBJECTIVES
-Use Metasploit to build shellcode in C format and Insert C shellcode into a C program (RAT)<br />
+Use Metasploit to build shellcode in C format and Insert the C shellcode into a C program (RAT)<br />
 To be abble to control of a linux system remotely using social engineering.

 <br />